Immigrants Claim Lawyers Defrauded Them and They May Be Deported

 Guerrero did not return a call left at his office.

 Lawyers representing the plaintiffs say they are investigating other ways to protect clients thrust into the deportation pipeline, including whether they would be eligible for a visa as victims of fraud.

-In a statement, USCIS said that it could not address this specific case but that it has participated in prosecuting recent asylum fraud cases around the country.
+In a statement, USCIS said it could not address this specific case, but it has participated in prosecuting recent asylum fraud cases around the country.

 What is different about this lawsuit, said Stephen H. Legomsky, a professor of immigration law at Washington University School of Law in St. Louis, is that it “shines a light on the victim,” he said, whereas the focus had mostly been on immigrants committing fraud to obtain a benefit.

 Another of the plaintiffs, who asked to be identified only by her initials, A.M.M., 46, paid the Hecht firm $4,856 and is in deportation proceedings.

 To others who may be tempted by the easy promise of a green card, she has a message: “If something sounds too good to be true, keep an eye out on that.”